Māori stick games

 Also see Youtube for a range of videos including:

-Ti rākau was initially made from the mānuka, the flower stalks of the toetoe, raupō and harakeke.
-(See TKI: Stick games Tī rākau - Whakapapa).
-Nowadays, the sticks are mainly made from wooden dowelling and decorated.
+Tī rākau was initially made of wood from small trees such as the makomako and mānuka, and the flower stalks of the toetoe, raupō and harakeke.
+Nowadays, sticks are mainly made from wooden dowelling which may be decorated.
 Rolled up magazines and newspapers, or the inner cardboard tube from kitchen wrapping rolls, or PVC pipes have also been used.